 Your vehicle is designed to meet all emission regulations and provide excellent fuel economy when using high-quality regular unleaded gasoline with an octane rating of 87.
-The use of premium gasoline is not recommended.
-The use of premium gasoline will provide no benefit over high-quality regular gasolines and, in some circumstances may result in poorer performance.
+The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.